marianafpereira/DevOps-23-24-JPE-1231845/README.md

-# DevOps Class Assignment 1 - Technical Report
+# DevOps Class Assignment 1 - Technical Report :books:

-## Prerequisites and Installation
+## Prerequisites and Installation :wrench:

 Before you can run this project, you will need to have the following software installed: